grivera64/Priority-Based-Data-Preservation-Simulation/README.md

 ## About

 ---
-This data preservation simulation uses the project [grivera64/Max-Profit-Data-Preservation-Simulation](https://github.com/grivera64/Max-Profit-Data-Preservation-Simulation) to generate a suite of base station-less networks (BSNs) to apply ILP-based solutions and compare with previous solutions like Goldberg's CS2 program.
+This data preservation simulation uses a fork of the project [grivera64/Max-Profit-Data-Preservation-Simulation](https://github.com/grivera64/Max-Profit-Data-Preservation-Simulation) to generate a suite of base station-less networks (BSNs) to apply ILP-based solutions and compare with previous solutions like Goldberg's CS2 program.

 This simulation outputs the energy consumption of using the above algorithms.